vaheqelyan/karin/README.md

 ## About

 Template literals are very useful.
 A more advanced form of template literals are tagged templates.
 Karin works in all major browsers (Chrome, Firefox, IE, Edge, Safari, and Opera).
 Modern browsers and JavaScript engines support tag templates.
 It is also compatible with Node.js.
-**The package uses the Fetch API, make sure you have a polyfill to support older browsers**
+**The package uses the Fetch API, make sure you have a polyfill to support older browsers**.
+Recommend to use [github/fetch](https://github.com/github/fetch)

 ```jsx
 import React from "react";